Comfort Keepers Careers FAQs

 What Tasks Would I Perform?

 Our most important job, no matter who our client is, is to be there for them.
 The role of the caregiver is an important one.
 Clients depend on us to help them live a more enriched and fulfilling life.
-This is why we’re proud to call ourselves Comfort Keepers®.
+This is why we’re proud to call ourselves Comfort Keepers.

 Your supervisor is the person at your local office who matches you with your clients.
 He or she will answer your questions and track your performance.

-What is a Plan of Care?
+What Is a Plan of Care?

-Can I Work in My Home Town?
+Can I Work in My Hometown?

+Yes, if there is an assignment located there.
 We have more than 700 offices worldwide, including many offices in every state.
 View our career portal to find the office closest to you.

 Do I Need Any Special Training?